 nerd holds Joy in no small amount of esteem for his role in Berkeley

 (later BSD) Unix, and his authorship of the bane of Unix newbies

 everywhere, the vi editor.
 We once described vi as ideal for

 “masochists on some sort of bizarre kick that causes second-year

 college students to run away to monastic cults until they get tired of

 eating porridge and sweeping the floor with rush brooms that are too

-We have no such issue with Bill Joy, himself, for whom we wish the best of luck.
+We have no such issue with Bill Joy, himself, for whom we wish the

 Security Tip of the Trade